| Weekly Eucharist | 5pm Saturday | 10am Sunday |

 Worship with St. Paul's

-At St. Paul's Episcopal Church, we offer two worship opportunities: a traditional Sunday Eucharist at 10:00 a.m. and a Saturday Evening Eucharist at 5:00 p.m. with contemporary music.
-If you can't join us in person, tune in to our live-stream which is always available on the Worship page and on Facebook & YouTube.
-Our Saturday Evening Eucharist occasionally changes venue, please visit our Calendar page for the most up-to-date schedule.
+At St. Paul's Episcopal Church, we offer two worship opportunities: traditional Sunday Morning Eucharist at 10:00 a.m. and Sunday Evening Eucharist in the Celtic Tradition at 5:00 p.m. with contemporary music.
+If you can't join us in person, tune in to our Sunday Morning live-stream which is available on the Worship page and on Facebook & YouTube.
+Sunday Morning Worship Services are followed by Coffee Hour, a time for community and fellowship.
+Come early to join Rev. Tuesday's Rector's Forum at 9 a.m.
+Sunday School meets monthly during our 10 a.m.
+Eucharist.
+Please visit our Calendar page for the most up-to-date schedule.

 Sunday at 10 a.m.